Gray Gaulding: Personal life

 Gaulding is the son of Dwayne and Kristin (Martek) Gaulding.
 A native of Colonial Heights, Virginia, Gaulding's father, Dwayne, was the vice president of operations at NTS Motorsports.

-On April 29, 2022, Gaulding's sister McCall became engaged to fellow driver Zane Smith.
+Gaulding's brother-in-law is fellow race car driver Zane Smith.

+On April 2, 2024, Gaulding was arrested for a misdemeanor crime of domestic violence.
+He was indefinitely suspended by NASCAR the following day.
+The misdemeanor would later be dismissed on July 29.